Sporting and Athletic Goods Manufacturers NAICS 339920

 Recent Developments

-• Sales for the US sporting and athletic goods industry are projected to grow at a CAGR of 0.36% between 2025 and 2029, slower than the overall economy's projected growth, according to a forecast from Inforum and the Interindustry Economic Research Fund, Inc. Consumer sentiment is expected to improve in the forecast period, which bodes well for the sector.
+- The US sporting and athletic goods manufacturers industry is projected to grow at a CAGR of 0.82% between 2025 and 2029, slower than the overall economy's anticipated growth, according to an updated forecast from Inforum and the Interindustry Economic Research Fund, Inc. Consumer sentiment is expected to improve in the forecast period, which bodes well for the durable goods manufacturing industries including sporting and athletic goods manufacturers.
 A factor that may curb consumer spending is substantially higher tariffs on consumer goods, which may be painful for households.
-On a positive note, lower inflation supports a moderate increase of real disposable income by about 2% in 2025 and 1.9% in 2026.
-Real income could suffer if average prices rise due to tariff implementation.
-The durable goods manufacturing sector forecast indicates that the labor force is expected to diminish, barring immigration reform that allows greater numbers.
-However, new technologies could support labor productivity for the industry.
+The forecast noted that a tighter immigration policy could limit the expansion of the labor supply and job growth for durable goods manufacturing industries.
+However, labor productivity could still improve due to new technologies such as AI and 3-D printing as well as adjustments forced by the pandemic.

 Industry Revenue